 Based on statistics there are over 11 million whitetail deer hunters in North America.
 Of these an estimated 9.47 million use some kind of deer blind such as best ground blind or elevated deer blind when hunting deer.

 So, why are these hunting accessories so popular?

 Well for starters, they allow bow hunters get as close as possible to their prey.
 Secondly, they keep you protected from the elements during a hunt.

-Nevertheless, given that hunters spend an estimated $34 billion on hunting gear (such as - crossbows, arrows, arrow rests, scopes, feeder etc.) annually, trying to reduce you hunting expenditure is never a bad idea.
+Nevertheless, given that hunters spend an estimated $34 billion on hunting gear (such as - hunting crossbows, arrows, arrow rests, scopes, feeder etc.) annually, trying to reduce you hunting expenditure is never a bad idea.
 While opting to hunt the old-fashioned way without a blind will bring down your hunting expenses, there is a better way.
 The better way is learning how to build a deer blind.
 A DIY deer blind project can cost you as little as $50, so why not try it.

 How To Build A Deer Blind Cheap Or On A Tight Budget